sarveshtiku/I2P-Fall-2025/README.md

 - Cost + Carbon Optimization → auto-route trivial queries to cheaper/greener models
 - Consensus Synthesizer → merge multiple model outputs with flagged disagreements
 - Context Drift Alerts → detect when a conversation diverges from the shared pack

 ---

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---